fy0d-0r/bug_bounty_notes/vulnerabilities/cross-site-request-forgery.md

 > CSRF attacks exploit the trust a Web application has in an authenticated user
 >
 > XSS attacks exploit the trust a user has in a particular Web application

+## CSRF Token

+The csrf token should be transmitted to the client within a hidden field in an HTML form, submitted using HTTP POST requests